We stand with Ukraine to help keep people safe. Join us

 Data Exposure discovered at EventBuilder

 The data exposure, discovered using the Grayhat Warfare search engine, involved the exposure of potentially hundreds of thousands of files containing sensitive information relating to events registrants.
-The investigation was led by the team at the Clario research center and highlighted how thousands of large-sized CSV/JSON files with Microsoft events registrants' details and summaries had been exposed to potential hackers worldwide.
+The investigation was led by the team at the Clario Tech research center and highlighted how thousands of large-sized CSV/JSON files with Microsoft events registrants' details and summaries had been exposed to potential hackers worldwide.
 This put EventBuilder in the unenviable position of being part of an elite but particularly vulnerable club.

 Company Profile